PROCertification® is the roofing industry's official badge of excellence.

 Establishing a vision is challenging enough for an organization owned by one person yet ever so much more for an organization where there are thousands of member “owners” represented by any number of stakeholder groups.

-The initial focus of the effort was to develop a vision statement with words that reflect members' feelings and stories about NRCA while answering three questions: Who is NRCA?
+The initial focus of the vision statement was to find the words that reflect members’ feelings and stories about NRCA while answering three questions: What is NRCA?
 What does it do?
-Who should it be?
+What it aspires to be?

-To gather the necessary information to develop the vision statement, hundreds of members participated via online surveys, group sessions and one-on-one interviews.
-Armed with a 34-page detailed summary, NRCA's Executive Committee deliberated the findings via multiple meetings, calls and email drafts to establish the association's new 10-year vision.
+To gather the necessary information to answer these questions, hundreds of members participated via online surveys, group sessions and one-on-one interviews.
+Armed with a 34-page detailed summary, NRCA’s Executive Committee deliberated itself via multiple meetings, calls and email drafts to establish the association’s new 10-year vision.
+The first sentence answers what NRCA is and does and the second, what it aspires to.

 The National Roofing Contractors Association Vision Statement

-Since 1886, the National Roofing Contractors Association has been the home for generations of entrepreneurial craftsmen and enterprises who shelter and protect America's families and businesses and each other.
-Our vision is the recognition of our members as professionals and to unite the industry to that purpose.
+Since 1886, the National Roofing Contractors Association has been the home for generations of entrepreneurial craftsmen and enterprises, who shelter and protect America’s families and businesses and each other.
+Our vision is an industry with respected professionals, attracting and empowering individuals and stakeholders unified toward this shared goal.

-Second, armed with the vision, NRCA went again to the membership for its input about the next phase: the development of the mission statement.
-NRCA received nearly 200 responses from five groups: NRCA's Executive Committee, board of directors, committee members, members at large and staff.
+Armed with the vision, NRCA went again to its membership for input about the next phase: the development of the mission statement.
+NRCA received nearly 200 responses from five groups: the NRCA Executive Committee, board of directors, committee members, members at large and staff.
 From those responses, a mission statement emerged.
-If the vision sets the aspirational and inspirational goals, the mission answers how are we going to get there.
-To that end it, too, is broad in nature but sets the stage for tangible, actionable activities represented in the long- and short-term objectives and ultimate tactics.
+If the vision sets the aspirational and inspirational goals, the mission answers how to get there.
+It, too, is broad in nature but sets the stage for tangible, actionable activities represented in the long- and short-term objectives and ultimate tactics.

 The National Roofing Contractors Association Mission Statement

-NRCA values its members and staff, safety, integrity, hard work and quality.
-It will advance toward its vision by ensuring consensus decisions are determined through active deliberation inside the committee process.
+NRCA values its members and staff, safety, integrity, professionalism, hard work, diversity and quality.
+It will advance toward its vision by ensuring consensus decisions are made through active deliberation inside the committee process.

 Advocacy

-NRCA is the roofing industry's premier advocate.
-NRCA provides active advocacy for its members with:
+NRCA is the roofing industry’s premier advocate.
+We provide active advocacy for its members with:

 • The government—federal and state, where necessary